 That curiosity became the first seed.

-Don’t try to learn everything at once.
 When I wanted to explore programming language theory, I didn’t immediately try to implement a full compiler with type inference and optimizations.
+I picked one tiny, isolated component: build a simple Lisp interpreter.

 Why Lisp?
-Because the syntax is trivial—you can focus purely on evaluation semantics.
+Because the syntax is trivial, you can focus purely on evaluation semantics.
 I called it Swirl, and it started as just 200 lines of Rust that could evaluate (+ 1 2).

-That was my first microservice.
+That was my first seed in the ground.

+This is the magic step.
 In software, we use a “router” to send specific requests to the new system while the old system handles the rest.
+In your life, you are the router.

 I was still doing “boring” product engineering work full-time, but I started routing small tasks through my new skills:

-• When I needed to prototype HTML layouts, I wrote cathtml—a type-safe HTML DSL in OCaml.
+.rcvfiles to PDFs. - When I needed to prototype HTML layouts, I wrote cathtml—a type-safe HTML DSL in OCaml.

 Each project was real work that I would have done anyway.
 I just routed it through the skills I wanted to develop.

 Once that first tiny skill is stable, pick another.
+After the Lisp interpreter worked, I added:

-• A REPL that runs in the terminal
+- A REPL that runs in the terminal

-• A web playground compiled to WebAssembly
+- A web playground compiled to WebAssembly

-• Proper error messages with source locations
+- Proper error messages with source locations

 But the real expansion came from my thesis.
-I built L-Language—a minimal functional language in Haskell with a React visualizer for understanding evaluation semantics.
+I built L-Language—a minimal functional language in Haskell with a React visualizer for understanding operational semantics.
 To support it, I wrote blog posts on operational semantics to teach myself by teaching others.

 The thesis forced me to go deeper than hobby projects ever would.
 I explored formal methods, type systems, and the theory behind distributed systems.
 Now I was a programming languages person for about 4-5 hours a day.
 Right after I shut down my work laptop, I’d get to the gym for about an hour (really important part), then get home and just read papers, watch videos, and write code.

+Over time, you keep building new capabilities and routing more work to them.
 My GitHub started looking less like a product engineer’s and more like a PLT researcher’s.
 I was drafting proposals for ICFP (none that I actually had the confidence to submit—might be a good idea to do that this year).
 I was reading Plotkin and Pierce.
 I was building type systems.

 Eventually, the new “system” became more valuable than the old one.
 The “legacy” product engineering career served its purpose—it supported me while the new me grew strong enough to stand on its own.